How to Take Control of Your PCOS: Tips and Resources

-Let’s rewind.
-It’s 2017.
+Let’s rewind to 2017.
 I walk into my OB’s office, anxiously awaiting my results.
-Edie, based on your ultrasound images, physical symptoms, A1C, and testosterone levels, you have PCOS.
+Edie, based on your ultrasound images, physical symptoms, and blood work, you have PCOS.
 I was stunned.
 PCO—what?
 After living most of my adult life with an irregular cycle, I finally had an explanation.
-During our appointment, she explain potential next steps: birth control, a drug to take for my blood sugar, and eventually, fertility medication.
-I walked away feeling slightly relieved, but mostly, very confused and equally discouraged.
-Armed as an Integrative Nutrition Health Coach, I knew there was another way.
-And thus, I began my healing journey.
-To this day, I’m living proof you can minimize your PCOS symptoms—naturally.
-In honor of PCOS Awareness Month, let’s dive into what it is, treatment options, and a PCOS meal plan.
+During our appointment, she explained the next steps: birth control, medication for my blood sugar, and eventually, fertility drugs.
+I walked away feeling equal parts confused and discouraged.
+But armed as an Integrative Nutrition Health Coach, I knew there was another way.
+Thus began my healing journey to minimize my PCOS symptoms (naturally!).
+In honor of PCOS Awareness Month, let’s dive into treatment options and a simple PCOS meal plan.

 If you’re newly diagnosed (or suspect you have PCOS), you’re not alone.
 In fact, it’s estimated that 5 million U.S. women have PCOS.
 Despite the fact it’s one of the most common hormonal disorders among women of reproductive age, it can take years to get diagnosed.
 And once you’re finally diagnosed, chances are, you’re given a prescription for birth control, metformin, and told to lose weight.
 For the sake of all women, we can—and must—do better.
-We need more awareness about PCOS for health care practitioners (and the public, in general).
-We also need more research, funding, and access to reliable health care.
-That said, September is officially National PCOS Awareness Month—a step in the right direction.
+Not only do we need more awareness about PCOS, but we also need more research.
+Fortunately, September is officially National PCOS Awareness Month—a step in the right direction.

-Although the specific cause is not fully understood, PCOS is multifaceted.
-This syndrome has various genetic, endocrine, and environmental catalysts.
+While the exact cause of PCOS isn’t fully known, it’s a complex condition influenced by several factors: genetics, hormones, and environmental triggers.
 It’s part hormonal and part metabolic.
-Like other reproductive disorders, PCOS affects menstrual health, fertility, and more.
-Women with PCOS typically present with higher levels of male hormones, called androgens.
-In turn, PCOS causes a slew of unwanted conditions: irregular (or a complete absence of) periods, infertility, persistent acne, and abnormal hair growth patterns in women.
+Like other reproductive disorders, PCOS affects everything from menstrual health to fertility.
+Women with PCOS typically present with higher levels of male hormones (called androgens).
+In turn, PCOS causes a slew of unwanted conditions—irregular periods, infertility, persistent acne, and abnormal hair growth patterns.

 This varies.
-It’s important to know that name polycystic ovary syndrome is a bit misleading.
+It’s important to know that the name polycystic ovary syndrome is a bit misleading.
 It describes the numerous small cysts (fluid-filled sacs) that form in the ovaries.
-However, some women with PCOS don’t have cysts.
+However, some women with PCOS don’t have cysts!
 Below are general PCOS symptoms:

 - Irregular periods or rarely having a period